rekalogika/rekalogika.dev/docs/mapper/22-rationale.md

 AutoMapper-Plus can automatically create mapping pairs on-the-fly.
 But it is limited to simple mapping that does not involve conversion or nested objects.
 We needed to create a mapping for every non-trivial pair, despite the type information is already there in the involved classes.
-If would be nice if the mapper **can recognize the type information and maps the variables automatically**, at least most of the time.
+It would be nice if the mapper **can recognize the type information and maps the variables automatically**, at least most of the time.